tango-controls/rfc/2/README.md

 The State Attribute represents Device State.

 * The *data type* of State Attribute MUST be `DevState`.
-The *read value* of Status attribute MUST be of `DevState` data type.
+The *read value* of Status Attribute MUST be of `DevState` data type.
-* The State attribute's *writable* metadata MUST be `READ`.
+* The State Attribute's *writable* metadata MUST be `READ`.
 * The *data format* of State Attribute MUST be `SCALAR`.
 * The *read value* of State Attribute SHOULD reflect the context of a running Device.
-If Device is related to hardware or a virtual entity or some process, the value of State attribute SHOULD reflect the state of the entity or process.
+If Device is related to hardware or a virtual entity or some process, the value of State Attribute SHOULD reflect the state of the entity or process.

-* The *data type* of Status attribute MUST `DevString`.
-The *read value* of Status attribute MUST be of `DevString` data type.
+* The *data type* of Status Attribute MUST `DevString`.
+The *read value* of Status Attribute MUST be of `DevString` data type.
-* The Status attribute's `writable` metadata MUST be `READ`.
+* The Status Attribute's `writable` metadata MUST be `READ`.
-* The `data format` of the Status attribute MUST be `SCALAR`.
+* The `data format` of the Status Attribute MUST be `SCALAR`.

 * A *read value* of Status Attribute SHOULD provide status information related to the Device.
 * Default implementation SHOULD set Status Attribute's  *read value* to indicate the Device State.